Last updated on April 1, 2026

 Underground River

-Nymris, Oona's Trickster leads the only control deck on this list.
+Nymris, Oona's Trickster leads the main control deck on this list.
 It’s a great control commander because it blocks incredibly well and draws you a ton of cards.
-One of the weaknesses of control in Commander is that you’re often playing one-for-one removal against four opponents.
-Nymris counteracts this by not only drawing you cards when you cast spells on your opponents’ turns, but giving you the best card of two.
+One of the weaknesses of control in Commander is that you often play one-for-one removal against three opponents.
+Nymris counteracts this as it not only draws you cards when you cast spells on your opponents’ turns but gives you the best of two cards.

 You maximize this with a fat stack of instants and a plethora of cards with flash.
 Creatures like Cunning Nightbonder and Slitherwisp let you play threats at instant speed to back up Nymris.

 Like any good control deck, you’ve also got tons of interaction.
-There’s a suite of excellent countermagic and instant-speed removal like Counterspell and Go for the Throat to ensure you’re calling the shots on what happens on the battlefield.
-You’ll play a long game that you win with massive threats like Hullbreaker Horror and Lochmere Serpent.
+There’s a suite of excellent countermagic and instant-speed removal like Annul, Counterspell and Go for the Throat to ensure you call the shots on what happens on the battlefield.
+You play a long game in which you win with massive threats like Hullbreaker Horror and Lochmere Serpent.

 #12.
 Doran Toughness Matters